Sumit1993/hypersonix-stocks-rn-app/README.md

 You can configure the environment variables in the .env file.

-1. Rename the .env.example to .env file
+1. Rename the .env.example to .env file.
-2. Place the ALPHA_VANTAGE_API_KEY
+2. Place your AlphaVantage API key against ALPHA_VANTAGE_API_KEY.

+## Screenshots

+The screenshots folder contains all the shots of running app